 - Making sure your child has proper emergency medication (typically albuterol) and paperwork on file with his or her school.

 Work with your child’s health care provider to find the best way to take care of your child’s asthma.
 There are guidelines for children from newborn to age 4, ages 5 to 11, and ages 12 and older.

 The more information a person with asthma has, the better the asthma can be controlled.

 When should I call my child’s healthcare provider?

-Call your child’s healthcare provider if your child’s symptoms are not well-controlled.
-For example, your child is waking at night with symptoms or is having trouble with daily activities.
+Call your child’s health care provider if your child’s symptoms are not well controlled.
+For example, if your child is waking at night with symptoms or is having trouble with daily activities.

 Call your child’s health care provider or get medical help right away if your child has severe symptoms.
 These severe symptoms can include trouble: